pexApred/P1-G7-Literacy-Lane/README.md

 ## Usage

-To use the program, open the page on the browser then you can read our about and resources sections, or click start learning to begin the actual excercises.
+To use the program, open the page on the browser then you can read our about and resources sections, or click start learning to begin the actual excercises!

  ![About Page Screenshot](./assets/images/aboutScreenshot.png)